-On this page we will post News Articles – the topics for articles include anything related to our company – recent changes to operations, or changes in our staff, or local media articles we find that mite be related to homelessness on the Boston area.
+On this page we will post News Articles – the topics for articles include anything related to our company – recent changes to operations, or changes in our staff, or local media articles we find that mite be related to Boston area.

 BOSTON — The Massachusetts Department of Environmental Protection (MassDEP) gave the green light to Boston's three -year $92 million proposal to rebuild the bridge to Long Island.
 In a ruling, MassDEP determined that Boston's proposal meets the performance standards under the Wetlands Protection Act and minimizes impacts to coastal wetland resources in both Boston and Quincy, the city announced Saturday.

 In 2014, Walsh closed the Long Island Bridge and demolished the bridge because of safety concerns.
 But it meant that the people who depended on the shelter and recovery programs on Long Island were forced to go elsewhere.

 "Our efforts to create a regional recovery campus on Long Island have always been guided by our fundamental belief that every person deserves a chance at recovery," said Mayor Marty Walsh.
 "The opioid crisis we're living goes beyond city lines, and we welcome everyone's support as we take action to help those suffering find their path to a better life.
 The Long Island Bridge carried the weight of those in need for more than 60 years and it's our hope that the island will once again serve as the sanctuary it's meant to be."